-Banking financial institutions must be incorporated using one of the legal forms established by Mozambican law, usually in the form of a joint stock company.
-Shares representing the relevant share capital are required to be nominative, thus disclosing the identity of the holder, and the share capital must be fully issued and paid-up at the time of the incorporation.
-These and other additional legal requirements, including the composition of the boards and senior management of banks, were implemented by Law No. 9/2004, of 21 July, which in turn amended the Legal Framework of Credit Institutions and Financial Entities, approved by Law no. 15/99.
+Banking financial institutions must be incorporated using one of the legal forms established by Mozambican law, usually in the form of a public limited company (sociedade anónima).
+Shares representing the relevant share capital are required to be nominative, thus allowing knowledge of the identity of the holder, and the share capital must be fully issued and paidup at the time of the incorporation.
+These and other additional legal requirements, including the composition of the boards and senior management of banks, are set out in Law no. 9/2004, of 21 July 2004.

-The amendments introduced by the abovementioned Law No. 9/2004 include the requirement of adequate experience for the performance of the specific role of those holding positions of responsibility in credit institutions and financial entities, in particular the members of the board of directors and members of the audit committee.
+Law 9/04 stipulates the requirement of adequate experience for the performance of the specific role of those holding positions of responsibility in credit institutions and financial companies, in particular the members of the board of directors and members of the audit committee.
 Experience is deemed adequate when the person in question has previously and competently held positions of responsibility in the financial sector, or has a recognised degree of competence in economic, legal or management matters.
 The duration, responsibilities and nature of the prior experience must be commensurate with the nature and size of the financial institution in question.

-The internal control structure applicable to credit institutions and financial entities has been primarily established by Notice No. 11/GBM/99.
-Risk management and compliance rules are then further developed by Notice No. 15/GBM/2013 which, in addition to the internal regulation of accounting practices, business risk and adequate organisational structuring policies, imposes the adoption of prudential limitations and ratios, including limits to the concentration of risks that ought to be duly observed by the banks.
-Furthermore, Notice No. 04/GBM/2013 is also a crucial piece of legislation, as it establishes the guidelines for risk management (Directrizes de Gestão do Risco) in order to guarantee the safe and robust operation of credit institutions in general, and for their risk-management systems in particular.
+The internal control structure applicable to credit institutions and financial entities has been primarily established by BM Notice no. 11/GGBM/99.
+Risk management and compliance rules are then further developed by BM Notice no. 9/GBM/2017 which, in addition to the internal regulation of accounting practices, business risk and adequate organisational structuring policies, imposes the adoption of prudential limitations and ratios, including limits to the concentration of risks that ought to be duly observed by the banks.
+Furthermore, BM Notice no. 04/GBM/2013 is a crucial piece of legislation, as it establishes the guidelines for risk management (Directrizes de Gestão do Risco) in order to guarantee the safe and robust operation of credit institutions in general, and for their risk-management systems in particular.

 One of the most important roles of management is to create and maintain an effective control system, including adherence to reporting lines and the appropriate division of tasks such as between negotiation, custodial and back-office tasks.
-In effect, the appropriate division of tasks is an essential element to a robust, internal, risk-management control system.
-Shortcomings in the implementation and maintenance of an adequate system for the division of tasks could lead to substantial losses or in other ways compromise the financial health of the institution.
-The previously mentioned guidelines for management of such centralised services are, from time to time, reviewed by the BM.
+In effect, the appropriate division of tasks is an essential element to a robust, internal, risk-management-control system.
+Shortcomings in the implementation and maintenance of an adequate system for the division of tasks could lead to substantial losses, or in other ways compromise the financial health of the institution.
+The previously mentioned guidelines for management of such centralised services are, from time to time, reviewed by the BM, as supervisory entity of banking financial institutions.

-In this sense and according to such guidelines, institutions must develop risk-management systems which should be reviewed at least once a year and should take into account the control and mitigation of the following risks: credit risk, liquidity risk, interest rate risk, foreign exchange rate risk, operational and strategic risks, and reputational, compliance and IT risks.
+In this sense and according to such guidelines, institutions must develop risk-management systems which should be reviewed at least once a year and should take into account the control and mitigation of the following risks: credit risk; liquidity risk; interest rate risk; foreign exchange rate risk; operational and strategic risks; and reputational, compliance and IT risks.

-As influenced by European and American best practice, it is imperative that risk-management processes implemented by banking financial institutions in Mozambique should pursue the optimisation of the risk/return ratio with which such institutions are faced, and not risk minimisation as it is commonly understood, mainly by implementing four key processes:
+As influenced by European and American best practices, it is imperative that risk-management processes implemented by banking financial institutions in Mozambique should pursue the optimisation of the risk/return ratio with which such institutions are faced, and not risk minimisation as it is commonly understood, mainly by implementing four key processes: